Jul 13, 2023

 A key component in Disney’s brand strategy is its ability to forge valuable global and national partnerships that drive the brand forward, while developing (and preserving) an image that continues to resonate with its target audience, and localizing the guest experience around traditional packaged goods including food and beverage to meet all hospitality expectations.

-Disney also has ambitious plans for a new streaming service.
-CEO Bob Iger has announced that the upcoming streaming service will be called Disney+.
-It is expected to hit the US market in late 2019, and will include content from the Disney flagship brand as well as Pixar, Marvel, Star Wars and National Geographic.
+Disney also has launched an ambitious streaming service, called Disney+.
+It includes content from the Disney flagship brand as well as Pixar, Marvel, Star Wars, and National Geographic.
 With developments like this, there is no sign of the brand slowing down.

-Intellectual property rights and trademarks are managed are monitored closely for integrity and consistency, continually examined to measure success for both traditional as well as more contemporary forms of digital storytelling.
+Intellectual property rights and trademarks are managed and monitored closely for integrity and consistency.
+They're continually examined to measure success for both traditional as well as more contemporary forms of digital storytelling.
 Imitations and infringements are challenged and removed consistently.

 To offer greater insight into Disney's omni-channel marketing approach, here is a glance at its main promotional channels.